 We’re making certain assumptions, chief among them that you’re not broke.
 Our imaginary UK citizen works for a company based in the EU and has assets and skills.
 Here’s what we’re guessing you’re looking for post-Brexit.

 Ease of immigration: This is the great unknown.
-But we’re rank possible destinations by ease of immigration for non-EU citizens because that’s what you’ll be.
+But we’re ranking possible destinations by ease of immigration for non-EU citizens because that’s what you’ll be.

 Career opportunities: We use annual GDP growth for this one, though if there is data for jobs created in 2017, we’ll use that too.